pubsubdb/pubsubdb/docs/faq.md

 Call `sub` to listen in on the outcome of any targeted topic.
 This is standard fan-out behavior that one would expect from a pub/sub implementation.
 Log events to DataDog, look for interesting values in the message stream, etc. This is a simple way to get event-driven insights into the running system and would be preferable to legacy approaches like long-polling where one would continually poll the system to get the latest job status(es).

 ## What is the purpose of pubSubDB.pubsub?
 Call `pubsub` from your legacy system to kick off a workflow and wait for the response.
-PubSubDB is an in-memory orchestrator/router and effortlessly handles complex, multi-dimensional, multi-system workflows but can also be used to call one microservice from another (like Node Fetch) at rates that are comparable to a standard ELB.
+PubSubDB is an in-memory orchestrator/router and effortlessly handles sophisticated, multi-dimensional, multi-system workflows but can also be used to call one microservice from another (like Node Fetch) at rates that are comparable to a standard ELB.

 ## Can you update a running deployment?
 Yes, but you must make principled changes.
 If you update your model and delete everything, it will break.
 But if you want to add additional logic (like a new activity), it’s supported.
 Adding and updating logic is relatively straightforward, while deprecation is preferable to deletion.